 Frequency: The Model GT-200 detector sequentially activates each channel's loop circuit; so crosstalk between adjacent loops connected to different channels of the same detector is normally not a concern.
 Adjacent loops connected to different detectors may crosstalk.
 This may require changing the operating frequency of one of the loop circuits.
 If crosstalk is a problem, select another loop frequency for stable operation.
 Each channel of the Model GT-200 has four frequency selections that allow altering the resonant frequency of the loop circuit.
-The four frequency selections are selected with two switches marked 2 and 3 on the DIP switch module.
-The value (1 or 2) to the left of the DIP switch is assigned to the switch when the switch is ON.
+The four frequency selections are controlled with two switches marked 2 and 3 on the DIP switch module.
+The values (1 and 2) to the left of the DIP switch are assigned to the switch when the switch is ON.
 If the switch is OFF, the switch has a value of zero (0).
 By adding the switch ON and OFF values, the two switches can combine for values from 0 to 3 that indicate one of the four frequency selections.
 Use the following table as a reference for the selections and frequency settings.
 The factory default setting of these switches is switch 2 OFF and switch 3 OFF (HI).

-NOTE: After changing any frequency switch setting(s), it is necessary to reset the detector channel by momentarily changing one of the other switch positions.
+NOTE: After changing the frequency switch setting, it is necessary to reset the channel by moi mentarily c hang ging one of the oth er switch i pe osi tions.

-Frequency DIP Switch 2 DIP Switch 3 Switch Values
+Frequency Switch 2 Switch 3 Switch Values

-HI OFF OFF 0 + 0 = 0
+HI OFF OFF $0 + 0 = 0^$

 MED HI ON OFF 1 + 0 = 1

 MED LO OFF ON 0 + 2 = 2

 LO ON ON 1 + 2 = 3

-^{} Factory default setting.
+Factory default setting.